Endava/cats/README.md

 - `OnlySingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send  values with single code point emojis only
 - `OnlyMultiCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send  values with multi code point emojis only
 - `RemoveFieldsFuzzer` - iterate through each request fields and remove certain fields according to the supplied 'fieldsFuzzingStrategy'
+- `ReplaceObjectsWithPrimitivesFieldsFuzzer` - iterate through each non-primitive field and replace it with primitive values
 - `StringFieldsLeftBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the left side in the targeted field
 - `StringFieldsRightBoundaryFuzzer` - iterate through each String field and send requests with outside the range values on the right side in the targeted field
 - `StringFormatAlmostValidValuesFuzzer` - iterate through each String field and get its 'format' value (i.e. email, ip, uuid, date, datetime, etc); send requests with values which are almost valid (i.e. email@yhoo. for email, 888.1.1. for ip, etc)  in the targeted field